jkarlin929/react-router/README.md

 ### Using params

 Just like with Express, we can use parameters in our URL structure to render pages differently.
-Let's add a new route to our app so far.
+Parameters are defined using a colon and the parameter name.
+Let's add a new route to our app that will be used to capture a specific room type in a house.

 ```
   render() {